Director / Double Bass

 Conyers has performed all over the world.
 He served as principal (solo) bass of the Philadelphia Virtuosi Chamber Orchestra with whom he traveled extensively and recorded on the Naxos label.
 He also served as assistant principal bass for Symphony in C (formerly the Haddonfield Symphony) in the early 2000s.
 Conyers has been a fellowship student and held principal positions at numerous music festivals including the Tanglewood Music Center, the Aspen Music Festival and School, the Verbier Music Festival in Switzerland, Brevard Music Center, and the Britten-Pears Music Festival in England.
 Conyers has performed with a number of major orchestras including the Boston and Detroit Symphonies, Minnesota Orchestra, and the City of Birmingham Symphony Orchestra in a number of prestigious venues including Carnegie Hall, Kennedy Center, Lincoln Center, and the Musikverein in Vienna, Austria.

 As a chamber musician, Conyers has performed numerous times with colleagues in the Philadelphia Orchestra.
-Chamber Music Festivals and collaborations have included the Savannah Music Festival (GA), Charlottesville Chamber Music Festival (VA), Kingston Chamber Music Festival (RI), Lexington Chamber Music Festival (KY), with artists that include James Ehnes, Daniel Hope, and numerous musicians from around the globe.
+He made his Chamber Music Society (CMS) of Lincoln Center debut in August of 2014 and will return with CMS in the fall of 2014.
+Other chamber music festivals and collaborations have included the Savannah Music Festival (GA), Charlottesville Chamber Music Festival (VA), Kingston Chamber Music Festival (RI), Lexington Chamber Music Festival (KY), with artists that include James Ehnes, Daniel Hope, and numerous musicians from around the globe.

 A recipient of numerous awards and honors, Conyers attended The Curtis Institute of Music in Philadelphia and graduated with his bachelors degree studying with both Hal Robinson, principal bass of the Philadelphia Orchestra, and double bass soloist Edgar Meyer.
 Other mentors have included David Warshauer, principal bassist of the former Savannah Symphony, Daniel Swaim, and Albert Laszlo.
 In 1999 he was one of the first guests on NPR’s “From the Top” with host Christopher O’Riley in one of its pilot shows.
 In 2007 Conyers was named one of “30 Leaders 30 and Under” by Ebony Magazine.
 He was the inaugural recipient of the Sanford Allen Award from the Sphinx Competition, and in February of 2010, he was the first Sphinx Competition laureate to serve on the distinguished jury panel for the competition.